browserengineering/book/book/chrome.md

             self.load(self.history[-2])
 ```

-That's almost correct, but if you click the back button twice, you'll
+That's almost correct, but it does work if you click the back button
-go forward instead, because `load` has appended to the history.
+twice, because `load` adds to the history.
+Instead, we need to do
-Instead, we need to do something more like this:
+something more like this:

 ``` {.python indent=4}
 class Tab: